owenroberts/mmp310/README.md

 Fiterman 1006

 Professor Owen Roberts
-email: oroberts at bmcc dot cuny dot edu
+Email: oroberts at bmcc dot cuny dot edu
 Office S622C
 Office Hours: Monday, Wednesday, Thursday 4pm - 5pm

 ###Course Description
 Credits: 3
 This course introduces the basic concepts of programming for multimedia.
 Students will learn the principles of object-oriented programming and how to create scripts for the manipulation of graphics, audio and text to construct a web based multimedia presentation.

 Course site: [github.com/owenroberts/mmp310/](https://github.com/owenroberts/mmp310/)